Cleanly validating multi-step forms in Rails

 a

-on "step 2" and want to make sure they still pass "step 1" validation (i.e. didn't skip it somehow), that's hard to do without essentially saving twice, or callingvalid?
+Useron "step 2" and want to make sure they still pass "step 1" validation (i.e. didn't skip it somehow), that's hard to do without essentially saving twice, or callingvalid?first with the "step 1" context before callingsavewith the "step 2" context.
+Messy.

 The next solution to this problem is simply using ActiveModel::Model